Two generalisations of Leighton's Theorem: Introduction

 This theorem was proven for $k$-regular graphs by Angluin and Gardener \cite{Angluin}, and the general case was proven by Leighton \cite{Leighton}.
-An alternative proof was given by Bass and Kulkarni \cite{BassKulkarni} using Bass-Serre theory.
-Walter Neumann revisited both proofs in the context of coloured graphs, and investigated generalisations to `symmetry-restricted graphs' \cite{Neumann}.
-Woodhouse generalised Leighton's Theorem by attaching `fins' to graphs \cite{Woodhouse}, which restricts symmetry in a slightly different way.
-In this paper we will be interested in Neumann's notion of symmetry-restricted graph, which, roughly speaking, is a graph that carries some extra structure, restricting how finite portions of the graph can be moved under automorphisms and covers.
-An example given in \cite{Neumann} is where you consider `graphs' in which each vertex is a small cube, and the edges of such a `graph' join certain corners of the cubes, and covering maps between such `graphs' must respect how the edges attach to the cubes - this has the effect of restricting how stars of vertices can be moved under covers.
-We solve the most general form of symmetry-restriction posed by Neumann with the following theorem - in this case the finite portions under consideration are metric balls in the graphs.
-Neumann solved the special case where $R=1$ and $T/\langle\pi_1G_1,\,\pi_1G_2\rangle$ is a tree \cite[Theorem 2.4]{Neumann}.
+An alternative proof was given by Bass and Kulkarni \cite{BassKulkarni} using Bass--Serre theory.
+Walter Neumann revisited both proofs in the context of coloured graphs, and investigated generalisations to ``symmetry-restricted graphs'' \cite{Neumann}.
+In this paper we solve Leighton's Theorem for Neumann's notion of symmetry-restricted graph.

+There have been several applications of Leighton-type theorems in recent years.
+Levitt used the original Leighton's Theorem to solve the commensurability problem for certain generalised Baumslag--Solitar groups \cite{Levitt}.
+Behrstock--Neumann employed Neumann's symmetry-restricted version of Leighton's Theorem to prove quasi-isometric rigidity for certain non-geometric 3-manifold groups \cite{3mlfd}.
+Woodhouse proved a version of Leighton's Theorem for ``graphs with fins'', and used this to prove pattern rigidity for free groups with line patterns \cite{Woodhouse}; and the construction of the finite cover from that paper was recently used by the first author and Woodhouse to prove quasi-isometric rigidity for certain graphs of virtually free groups with two-ended edge groups \cite{ShepherdWoodhouse}.
+And Stark and Woodhouse used the symmetry-restricted Leighton's Theorem from this paper to prove action rigidity for free products of hyperbolic manifold groups \cite{StarkWoodhouse}.

+We formulate symmetry-restriction by working in the universal cover.
+Indeed, if $T$ is a tree that covers finite graphs $G_1$ and $G_2$ via maps $p_i:T\to G_i$, then Leighton's Theorem gives us a common finite cover $G$ of $G_1$ and $G_2$, and by elementary covering space theory we can draw the following commutative diagram of covering maps, where $g$ is an automorphism of $T$.

+If the coverings $p_i:T\to G_i$ have deck transformation groups $\Gamma_i$, then this diagram implies that the conjugate $\Gamma_1^g$ is commensurable to $\Gamma_2$ in $\Aut(T)$, because their intersection is the deck transformation group of the (right-hand) covering $T\to G$.
+Note that for $\Gamma\leqslant\Aut(T)$, $\Gamma$ being the deck transformation group of a covering $T\to G$ of a finite graph is equivalent to $\Gamma$ acting freely cocompactly on $T$, which is also equivalent to $\Gamma$ being a free uniform lattice in $\Aut(T)$ (with respect to the compact-open topology on $\Aut(T)$).
+So Leighton's Theorem is equivalent to saying: for $T$ a tree, and $\Gamma_1,\Gamma_2\leqslant\Aut(T)$ free uniform lattices, there exists $g\in\Aut(T)$ with $\Gamma_1^g$ commensurable to $\Gamma_2$.
+However we have no control over the conjugating element $g$, and this is exactly the issue addressed by symmetry-restriction.
+We need the following definition, which, as was later pointed out to us, is the same as \cite[Definition 3.1]{Banks}.